-E. Faculty Promotion Procedures - last revised 5/17/17
+E. Faculty Promotion Procedures

 E.1 Peer Observation Policies

 E.1.a Probationary faculty in their first three years at UWL shall be reviewed at least once in two different semesters.
 In the Fall semester, the PRT committee will assign a tenured faculty peer reviewer.
 In a different semester (Winter, Spring, Summer), the probationary faculty member will arrange for a different member of the Department to serve as peer reviewer.